adajel/supplementary-code-accurate-numerical-simulation/README.md

     Contains implementation of a DG1/CG2 scheme with BDF2 PDE time stepping for the model in the zero flow limit

+* model_full_BE
+    Contains implementation of a DG0/CG1 scheme with Backward Euler (BE) PDE time stepping for the full model

 ### Dependencies and usage ###

 See individual README.md files in each sub-directory.